Illinois Child Pornography Laws

 Overview of Illinois Child Pornography Laws

 Child pornography laws protect children from sex offenses.
-In general, the state of Illinois prohibits activities to make or distribute pornography that depicts or involves a child under the age of 18.
+In general, Illinois child pornography laws prohibit the making or distribution of images depicting or involving a child under the age of 18.
 Child pornography includes videos, films, or photos of underage minors participating in sexual acts or showing body parts specified by law.
 The state also punishes individuals who permit their children to participate in child pornography or who coerce children to participate in child pornography.
 In addition, state laws prohibit the possession of child pornography if the individual voluntarily and knowingly possesses pornography depicting children.

 Illinois state laws increase the criminal charge of child pornography to aggravated child pornography when the child involved is under the age of 13.